50 Island Street, Suite 101

 Lawrence, MA 01840

-For the last 15 years, Groundwork Lawrence (GWL) has worked with the City of Lawrence, the Commonwealth of Massachusetts, and community partners to establish a park at the Ferrous Site in the heart of Lawrence’s Mill District.
-Located at the confluence of the Spicket and Merrimack Rivers on the Spicket River Greenway, this $2.75 million project and the park will be used for passive recreation, educational/interpretive programs, and events.
+Since 2000, Groundwork Lawrence (GWL) has worked with the City of Lawrence, the Commonwealth of Massachusetts, and community partners to establish a park at the Ferrous Site in the heart of Lawrence’s Mill District.
+Located at the confluence of the Spicket and Merrimack Rivers on the Spicket River Greenway, this $2.75 million project and the park is used for passive recreation, educational/interpretive programs, and events.
 Increasing the quality of the riverfront habitat and using landform as art are priorities for this project, which will also be a model for urban ecological restoration.

-As with other GWL park projects in Lawrence, the Ferrous site uses parkdevelopment to spur economic development by resolving brownfield constraints.
-The Ferrous site was substantially completed in the summer of 2015, and will formally open in the spring of 2016.
+As with other GWL park projects in Lawrence, the Ferrous site uses park development to spur economic development by resolving brownfield constraints.
+The Ferrous site was substantially completed in the summer of 2015, and formally opened in the spring of 2016.

 Groundwork Lawrence, in partnership with the Merrimack Valley Workforce Investment Board, has turned Lawrence’s environmental challenges into opportunities for career and skill building.
 The Environmental Technical Training Program provides critical skills, awareness, and certifications necessary for participants to gain employment in Brownfields Remediation and Hazardous Materials Handling, Storm Water Management, and Recycling and Solid Waste Management fields.